Does this test have other names?

 Taking large doses of vitamin C

-Taking certain medications, especially antibiotics
+Taking certain medicines, especially antibiotics

 How do I get ready for this test?